A/B testing on social media is a powerful tool for making the best ads for your specific situation.

 - Length of video

-If you’re using social media ads, test different formats to see which are most effective for your different kinds of content.
+Test different formats to see which are most effective for your content.
 For example, in your Facebook advertising, maybe carousel ads work best for product announcements, but a local ad with a “Get Directions” button works best when you’re launching a new store.

 A/B testing Facebook ads formats against one another can help you determine which to use for each type of promotion.